neurolabusc/surf-ice/mz3/blender-mz3-addon/README.md

 ## 0.3.1 / 03032018

 - Initial release : May rotate objects orthogonally during opening/saving.
 May have problems saving quad meshes (triangular meshes are fine).
+Vertex colors may not be retained.

 # Developer notes